mghezaiel/Drug-gene-interaction-browser/README.md

 Interacting genes can be filtered by interaction type, interaction score, and linked to protein/protein interactions from databases such as MINT.

 ## Utility
-- Identification of potential protein targets
+- Identification of potential target proteins
-- Evaluation of iatrogenic effect
+- Evaluation of iatrogenic effects
-- Identification of synergistic drug combination
+- Identification of synergistic drug combinations
 - Drug repurposing

 ## Databases